midgard-digital/midgard-digital.github.io/cost.md

 The other is a margin of the delegator's rewards.
 The margin is a small percentage and is credited automatically to the pool when the Cardano protocol pays the rewards.

-However, until epoch 328, our margin is 0%, meaning that all delegators will keep 100% of their rewards, and the pool only gets the 340A.
+Our margin is 1.9%.
+If changes are made in the future we will give our deligators ample notice via Twitter and Telegram.

 # Why charge for delegation?